 Website: tesco.com – Estimated monthly traffic: 25.5 Million visits

 Asda is a leading retailer in the UK, owned by the American retail giant Walmart, who is one of the top e-commerce platforms in the United States.
-Besides its supermarket where it sells groceries and various consumer, clothing and home products, Asda is also a financial services and mobile phone provider, which are also on offer online through Asda’s e-commerce platform.
+Besides its supermarket where it sells groceries and various consumer, clothing and home products, Asda is also a financial service and mobile phone provider, which are also on offer online through Asda’s e-commerce platform.

 Website: asda.com – Estimated monthly traffic: 25.6 Million visits